hutengdai/weighted-feature-based-similarity-calculator/README.md

-# The calculator of phonemic similarity
+# The weighted feature-based calculator of phonological similarity
-This is a calculator of phonemic similarity I programmed for my project on gradient symbolic representation.
+Hi!
+This is a  weighted feature-based calculator of phonological similarity.
 - Make sure you installed python 3.

 - Make sure you put 'yourfeaturefile.txt' inside of the master folder

 - The basic usage is:
 1. Make your own featurefile 'yourfeaturefile.txt' as what I did in "lezgian.txt".
 [UCLA Pheatures Spreadsheet](https://linguistics.ucla.edu/people/hayes/120a/Pheatures/) is a nice tool.
     - Choose segmental inventory in UCLA Pheatures Spreadsheet, obtain all features and copy+paste all to a Excel/Numbers/any spreadsheets.